Galway Wedding Photographer | Modern & Documentary Wedding Photography

 Q: How long does it take to recieve the edited photos and photo ablum?

-A: You may expect to have your fully editing photos within 4 weeks of your wedding day.
+A: You may expect to have your fully editing photos within 6 weeks of your wedding day, during peak season in the summer months, this can extend out to 8 weeks.
 These include facebook size & full high resolution size images.
 These are provided to you in a number of ways, via electronic download, via USB key & via a private password protected online gallery which you may share with family & friends if you so wish.

 Wedding photography at the park next to the Salthill hotel, Galway